rxdock/rxdock/docs/user-guide/pharmacophoric-restraints.rst

    x y z (coords of restraint centre), tolerance radius (in Angstroms), restraint type (string)

-The pharmacophore types accepted by rDock are the following:
+The pharmacophore types accepted by |Dock| are the following:

 +--------+-------------------------+-------------------------------------------+
 | String | Description             | Matches                                   |